priyatam/thinking-grids/README.md

 on the libraries.
 Npm itself is used as a build tool (no build tools please) and Bower is used to manage dependencies.

-To start a live reloading server that compiles all preprocessors and postprocesors, run:
+To start a live reloading server that compiles all the projects with included preprocessors and postprocesors, run:

 	npm start

 Preview the page at `http://127.0.0.1:8000` and start designing.

+You can also start individual projects with `npm run build:susy` or projects for a particular pre/post processor with `npm run start:sass`.

 ## Credits